 1993: The University of Michigan International Institute is established, with CREES among its constituent units.

 1995: The Dual Master's Degree Program in Russian and East European Studies and Natural Resources and Environment is introduced, the first of its kind in the U.S.

 1997: CREES and other area centers move from Lane Hall into the International Institute's new quarters in the School of Social Work Building.

-2000: CREES receives approval to offer Undergraduate Academic Minors in Russian Studies and in East European Studies and a Graduate Certificate in Russian and East European Studies.
+2000: CREES receives approval to offer Undergraduate Academic Minors in Russian Studies and in East European Studies (see minors in the Slavic Department) and a Graduate Certificate in Russian and East European Studies.

 2008: CREES becomes an affiliate of the Weiser Center for Europe and Eurasia, a new unit at the International Institute that works in common association with the Center for European Studies, CREES, and the Weiser Center for Emerging Democracies.